Kalirad/Making_ATP_fast_-_slow/README.md

 Data and code associated with:

 Safdari, Sadeghi, & Kalirad.
-Making ATP fast and slow: do yeasts play a mixed strategy to metabolise glucose?
+Population-level heterogeneity as a reflection of mixed strategy: A computational perspective on the Crabtree effect

 ## Contents: